-That is, a periodic demand with a period of 50 days (1,200 h) where demand varies between 80 and 100 jobs per day.
-This means that the bottleneck requires a utilization between 77 and 96%.
+That is, a periodic demand with a period of 50 days (1200 hours) where demand varies between 80 and 100 jobs per day.
+This means that the bottleneck requires a utilization between 77% and 96%.
 Finally, assume that the shop floor implementation of meeting the required targets is by authorizing jobs equally distributed over time.
-So, if for a certain day a target of 96 jobs is set, every 15 min a new job is authorized.
+So, if for a certain day a target of 96 jobs is set, every 15 minutes a new job is authorised.

-Next, we consider two ways of determining EPTs.
-For the first (incorrect) method, we use (17.1) where the actual arrival event AA is the event of the arrival of a lot in the buffer.
-For the second (correct) method, we also use (17.1) for determining the EPTs, but in this case we use for the actual arrival event AA the latest of the following two events: the arrival of a lot in the buffer or the authorization of that lot for processing.
-In the latter case, we say that even when a lot has completed the service at the previous workstation, if it has not yet been authorized for processing, it cannot join the queue for processing and therefore actually has not yet arrived to that queue.
+Next, we consider two ways of determining EPT's.
+For the first (incorrect) method, we use (I) where the actual arrival event AA is the event of the arrival of a lot in the buffer.
+For the second (correct) method, we also use (I) for determining the EPT's, but in this case we use for the actual arrival event AA the latest of the following two events: the arrival of a lot in the buffer, or the authorization of that lot for processing.
+In the latter case we say that even when a lot has completed service at the previous workstation, if it has not yet been authorized for processing it can not join the queue for processing and therefore actually has not yet arrived to that queue.